-

 Why try Yashi Xiang Dan Cong?

-- Unique aroma and taste: This tea will amaze you with its charismatic, unique taste profile.
+- Unique aroma and taste: This tea will amaze you with its charismatic, unique flavor profile.

-- Useful properties: Yashi Xiang is not only tasty, but also healthy.
+- Beneficial properties: Yashi Xiang is not only tasty, but also healthy.

-- Versatility: With each brew you will discover new shades of taste.
+- Versatility: With each brew you will discover new nuances of taste.

 Yashi Xiang Dan Cong is a true masterpiece of Chinese tea art.
 Despite its unusual name, this tea will undoubtedly captivate you with its taste and aroma.

-The aroma of dry tea leaves is strong, multifaceted, in it you can guess: meadow and linden honey in combs, oatmeal cookies, ripe tropical fruits, spring primroses.
-After washing they intensify, the aroma is voluminous, thick and rich.
+The aroma of dried tea leaves is strong and multifaceted, revealing notes of meadow and linden honeycomb, oatmeal cookies, ripe tropical fruits, and spring primroses.
+After washing, these notes intensify, creating a full-bodied, rich, and full-bodied aroma.

-The taste of tea is soft, honey-fruity, with notes of bitter caramel, vanilla flowers, warm fruit and berry compote.
-Throughout the tea drinking, the tea strives to preserve its taste profile as much as possible, only gradually a light astringency with a pleasant bitterness comes out into the infusion.
+The tea's flavor is soft, honeyed, and fruity, with notes of bitter caramel, vanilla blossom, and warm fruit and berry compote.
+Throughout the tea session, the tea strives to maintain its flavor profile as much as possible, only gradually revealing a slight astringency with a pleasant bitterness.

-The aftertaste is bright and long, with floral notes, honey sweetness, and caramel-fruity undertones.
+The aftertaste is bright and long-lasting, with floral notes, honey sweetness, and caramel-fruity undertones.

-The infusion is transparent, light golden in color, iridescent.
-The tea lasted 7 full steepings at a ratio of 5 g per 190 ml gaiwan.
-To brew this oolong, you need to take water with a temperature of 85-90 °C so that the tea can convey the aroma and taste as much as possible.
+The infusion is clear, light golden, and iridescent.
+The tea held up to seven full steeps at a ratio of 5 g per 190 ml gaiwan.
+To brew this oolong, use water at a temperature of 85-90°C (185-194°F) to maximize the tea's aroma and flavor.

-Yashi Xiang Dancong gently tones, gives strength and confidence, removes unnecessary thoughts, relaxes and lifts the mood.
-This tea will appeal to fans of Guangdong oolongs.
-It can be used as a weekend tea, for leisurely thoughtful tea drinking, enjoying the unique tea bouquet, contemplating the world around you.
+Yashi Xiang Dancong gently invigorates, instills strength and confidence, clears unnecessary thoughts, relaxes, and uplifts the mood.
+This tea will appeal to lovers of Guangdong oolongs.
+It is perfect for a weekend tea, for a leisurely, thoughtful sip, savoring the unique tea bouquet while contemplating the world around you.

 Name in Chinese